Clouded leopard escapes habitat at Dallas Zoo, police helping search

 This isn't the first time an animal has escaped its habitat at the zoo.

+In 1998, a 25-year-old zookeeper was mauled by a gorilla at the zoo after the door to the animal's cage was left open.

 In 2004, a 300-pound, male gorilla named Jabari cleared a 16-foot wall and mauled four people, including a toddler.
 It was reported a group of children taunted Jabari before he broke free.
-He was eventually caught and killed by police.
+Holding a pair of white children's sandals, Jabari got within 15 feet of two tactical officers before they opened fire, killing him.

 In 2010, another gorilla named Tufani escaped a holding area when a worker left a door open.
 Tufani never got into a public area.